 Whether trigged by an election or Prorogation, new sessions of Parliament start with a Throne Speech.
 The speech is drafted by the government but delivered by the Queen’s representative in Canada (hence the word “throne”), the Governor General.
-[In a first, our GG has been to outer space.]

 A Throne Speech lays out the government’s key priorities for the new session.
 In all reality, though, they are little more than trussed-up legislative laundry lists, trotted out for public consideration.
 And as befalls every speech written by committee, throne speeches rarely sing in discerning ears.
 Shakespeare they ain’t.